infor-design/enterprise/README.md

 Never underestimate just how useful quality assurance is.
 If you're looking to get involved with the code base and don't know where to start, checking out and testing a pull request is one of the most useful things you could do.

-If you want to get involved with testing Gramercy, there is a set of [QA Documentation](#qa-documentation) on the wiki.
+If you want to get involved with testing SoHo Xi, there is a set of [QA Documentation](#qa-documentation) on the wiki.

 Essentially though, [check out the latest master](http://git.infor.com/projects/GP/repos/gp-controls/branches), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!